 He wrote this piece – http://www.guardian.co.uk/music/2010/aug/08/jimi-hendrix-40th-anniversary-death

-Our old flat in Brook Street is currently the museum’s administrative offices.
-The museum is well worth a visit just for the Handel side.
+Our old flat in Brook Street has been recreated by the museum.
+The museum is well worth a visit for the Hendrix rooms and the Handel rooms.

 Steve Rodham is the person in charge.
 Jimpress is an essential resource for the Hendrix fan.

 Madeline is a long term friend since the 60s.
 Her remarkable singing career continues.

 After Ringo Starr and Paul McCartney stayed there, Jimi and I stayed and were followed by John Lennon and Yoko Ono.